Spark students to celebrate the fathers and father figures in their lives using these free Father’s Day writing prompts.

 60. Dear dad, You are absolutely amazing because…

-61. Come up with a social media hashtag for Father’s Day.
-What ideas, events, adventures, activities will your hashtag be known for?
+61. Brainstorm a social media hashtag for Father’s Day.
+What ideas and activities will your hashtag represent?

-63. Tell about a time that your dad taught you an important lesson or gave you sound advice.
+63. Tell about a time when your dad taught you an important lesson or gave you sound advice.

 64. Write a letter convincing your dad to do a new activity on Father’s Day.

-These Father’s Day journal prompts are sure to delight both students and parents.
+These journal prompts are sure to delight both students and parents.